Copyright © 2014-

 With many mountains and valleys and expansive views these parks really are pure unspoiled wilderness.
 That’s a big part of their beauty.
 Their remoteness insures that there’s never a crowd and your pictures only contain the landscape you want to photograph and the people you want in them.
 Nobody’s Aunt Edna is in your picture!

 I had planned another flightseeing trip into the eastern part of Gates of the Arctic.
 I wanted to see the two mountains, Frigid Crags and Boreal Mountain, straddling the North Fork of the Koyukuk river that Bob Marshall, a wilderness activist, called the “Gates of the Arctic”.
 For that flight I was going to have to take a small ‘commuter’ (10 passenger) flight to Bettles, Alaska to meet up with the pilot that was going to fly me to that formation and to Anatuvuk Pass, a Native American village at the northern edge of the park.
 I had planned to do that flight, and my trip to Kaktovik to see the polar bears, out of Fairbanks.
-I allotted six days in Fairbanks (staying at the River’s Edge Resort where we had stayed twice before) knowing that weather could be a problem on any flightseeing trip - all the more so in the Arctic.
+I allotted six days in Fairbanks (staying at the River’s Edge Resort where we had stayed twice before) knowing that weather could be a problem on any flightseeing trip -

 As it happened my flight out of Bettles kept getting pushed back due to an early (August) snowstorm up in Gates and the fact that the pilot had hunters that he had dropped off sometime earlier and who needed to be picked up.
 They were, understandably, a priority since they hadn’t planned on snow and were running out of food too.